Ice Cube for the 2022 Winter Games

-The Water Cube will undergo dramatic transformation to become an Ice Cube for curling events at the 2022 Beijing Winter Games.
-It would feature a transferable rink with new ice-making system, and a state-of-the-art environmental monitoring system to monitor interior temperature, humidity and lighting.
-The Ice Cube will demonstrate how buildings can transform themselves to accommodate new needs without undergoing major structural upgrades.
+The Water Cube underwent dramatic transformation to become an Ice Cube for curling events at the 2022 Beijing Winter Games.
+It featured a transferable rink with new ice-making system, and a state-of-the-art environmental monitoring system to monitor interior temperature, humidity and lighting.
+The Ice Cube demonstrated how buildings can transform themselves to accommodate new needs without undergoing major structural upgrades.

 - Title Image: Alberto Alerigi, CC BY 2.0, via Wikimedia Commons.
 File:Water Cube (red dots version) & Bird’s Nest.jpg. (n.d.).
 Wikimedia.org.
 Retrieved September 16, 2022, from https://commons.wikimedia.org/wiki/File:Water_Cube_(red_dots_version)_%26_Bird%27s_Nest.jpg

 - 1 Xiaming, CC BY 2.0, via Wikimedia Commons.
 File:Construction beijing 2008 water cube 4.jpg. (n.d.).
 Wikimedia.org.
 Retrieved September 16, 2022, from https://commons.wikimedia.org/wiki/File:Construction_beijing_2008_water_cube_4.jpg

 - 2 Arne Müseler / www.arne-mueseler.com, CC BY-SA 3.0 DE, via Wikimedia Commons.
 File:Water cube ice cube Beijing 4.Jpg. (n.d.).
 Wikimedia.org.
 Retrieved September 16, 2022, from https://commons.wikimedia.org/wiki/File:Water_Cube_Ice_Cube_Beijing_4.jpg.